Eagles’ Michael Bennett expected to surrender Monday on felony charge of injury to the elderly

 [ Michael Bennett indicted on felony charge of injury of the elderly ]

 Last summer, he accused police in Las Vegas of racial profiling and excessive force after he was detained during an investigation of an active shooter at a casino after the Floyd Mayweather-Conor McGregor fight.
 The Clark County sheriff later announced that no evidence of excessive force had been found, and that officers acted “appropriately and professionally” during the incident.
-Bennett was not arrested or charged following the incident.
+Bennett was not arrested or charged.

 Read more from The Post: